 We have met the girls each day (they are at the YWCA) and we have had a million laughs believe me.
 They can’t get jobs and have almost no cash left and we all go out at night looking for the cheapest possible meal.
 We had a meal for $1.19 with a steak the size of a plate.

 New York is a wonderful place.
 I can’t describe it, it’s impossible, but all I can say is that it is more “American” than I ever imagined.
 This may sound funny but it’s true.
 The accents are fantastic – and much more American than on TV.

-<NOTE: One of my father’s vivid memories is of him and Colin staring at newspaper placards with the headline: “BANANAS RUBBED OUT,” completely baffled by what it could possibly mean.
-Later, someone told them that a notorious gangster called Joe Bananas had been kidnapped, and probably murdered.
-This kind of headline would never have appeared in the Bristol Evening Post!>
+(NOTE: Tony vividly remembers how he and Colin stared at newspaper placards with the headline: “BANANAS RUBBED OUT,” and being completely baffled.
+Later, a local explained that a notorious gangster called Joe Bananas had been kidnapped, and probably murdered.
+As Tony says now: This kind of headline would never have appeared in the Bristol Evening Post!)

 Shootings and murders are very ordinary here and nobody seems to take much notice.
 There was a shooting match on 5th Avenue this afternoon shortly after we were there.
 And, while I was waiting outside a store for Colin two shots rang out.